tomato-300yen/slides/lab/isa/isa-3-memo.md

 - maps each concrete element to its best abstraction

 An abstraction function is:
-- dual of concretization function
+- the dual of concretization function
 - monotone

 #### Example 3.4 (Abstraction function)